megabyte-labs/gas-station/README.md

 ## Gotchas

+On Windows 10 Enterprise with Ubuntu WSL 2, UFW does not work without error.

+On Windows 10 Enterprise with Ubuntu WSL 2, the VPN on the Windows 10 host should be disabled when running the scripts.

 On Mac OS X, run `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` before running an ansible-playbook when connecting to Parallels Windows.

 ## Useful Commands